machinable/documentation/docs/projects/settings.md

 ## Delete Project

 !!! danger
-    Deleting a Project will delete all related data including API Resources, Collections and their associated data, Project Users, API Keys, Logs, and Sessions. **This is a permanent action that can not be undone**.
+    Deleting a Project will delete all related data including API Resources, Key/Values and their associated data, Project Users, API Keys, Logs, and Sessions. **This is a permanent action that can not be undone**.

 To delete a project: